nghttp2/nghttp2/doc/nghttpx.1.rst

     Specify server  ID encoded in Connection  ID to identify this  particular  server  instance.
 Connection  ID  is encrypted and  this part is  not visible in  public.
-It must be 2  bytes long and must be encoded  in hex string (which is 4  bytes long).
+It must be 4  bytes long and must be encoded  in hex string (which is 8  bytes long).
 If this option  is omitted, a random   server  ID   is   generated   on  startup   and configuration reload.

+.. option:: --frontend-quic-initial-rtt=<DURATION>

+    Specify the initial RTT of the frontend QUIC connection.

+    Default: ``333ms``

 .. option:: --no-quic-bpf